wgsl-tooling-wg/wesl-spec/proposals/222-ModuleParametersDesign.md

   the sketch is pretty close to Zig, where struct identity keys on the parameters captured by the comptime declaration.
   The sketch is finer grained than C++ or D templates (or Slang generics), which fork types on unused parameters too.
   But a template wraps one struct where a module header covers a whole file.
-  OCaml functors are analogous to templates for types, AFAICT.
+  OCaml applicative functors are similar in this respect: types produced by a functor are the same when the functor arguments are the same.
   Anyway, I don't see much upside in emitting more distinct types than strictly necessary.
 - _vars unique per parameter set_: same as C++/D template statics (one static per concretization, program-wide), or Slang.
   Zig is finer grained due to their comptime approach, the SEED would be accidentally shared unless you write it differently.
 (Or maybe our parameterized modules are each one comptime block..)